Social Security Disability For Veterans With PTSDUpdated: March 23, 2021

 Five Questions Asked By The SSA

-In general, the Social Security Administration has a five-part questionnaire that helps determine or establish a veteran with PTSD’s ability to qualify for SSD benefits.
-The following questions are taken directly from SSA literature and you should expect the same “discovery process” with your own case if you are submitting an application for SSD.
+The Social Security Administration has a five-part questionnaire that helps determine or establish a veteran with PTSD’s ability to qualify for SSD benefits.
+The following questions are taken directly from SSA literature, and you should expect the same “discovery process” with your own case if you are submitting an application for SSD.

 - Is the individual engaged in SGA?
 If yes, deny.
 If no, continue to step 2.